 Mr. Boynton was named to Business North Carolina’s "Legal Elite" in 2006, 2007, 2009, 2012 and 2013.
-He was listed in The Best Lawyers in America® for Construction Law and Construction Litigation in 2020 and the eight years immediately preceding.
+He was listed in The Best Lawyers in America® for Construction Law and Construction Litigation in 2021 and the nine years immediately preceding.

 Insights View All